-Why Are People So Obsessed With LAUSD's Coffee Cake?
+LAUSD's Coffee Cake — Why Are People So Obsessed With It?

-However you feel about teacher compensation, charter school funding or standardized testing, everyone connected to the Los Angeles Unified School District seems to agree on one thing -- the greatness of the LAUSD coffee cake.
+However you feel about teacher compensation, charter school funding or standardized testing, everyone connected to the Los Angeles Unified School District seems to agree on one thing — the greatness of LAUSD's coffee cake.
 Students, teachers, administrators, janitors... mention the coffee cake and they get a misty, contented look in their eye.

 "It is warm and scrumptious and it is our soul food, here, when we're doing a parent meeting or something special where we just need something from the heart," says Lorraine Machado, the principal of Marina del Rey Middle School.
-She's also a coffee cake fan -- and she's not the only one.
+She's also a coffee cake fan.
+She's certainly not alone.

 "No doubt about it, it is our most popular item," says Manish Singh, LAUSD's interim director for food services.
 "We've introduced many things.
 Breakfast burritos, egg sausage sandwiches.
 You name it and we've done it.
 But nobody beats the coffee cake."

-He estimates that the district's 700 or so cafeterias make about 800,000 servings of coffee cake per month or more than 10 million servings each year.
-Impressive stats since, officially, it only shows up on school menus twice a month.
-But then there are all those other excuses to serve the treat.
+He estimates that the district's 700 or so cafeterias make about 800,000 servings of coffee cake per month amounting to more than 10 million servings each year.
+Impressive stats, especially since it only shows up on school menus twice a month.
+But there are other excuses to serve the treat.
 Nearly every time her school holds an event or a meeting, Machado says people request the coffee cake.
 When it does show up in the cafeteria, students can buy a slice for 75 cents while faculty pay $1.75.

 With classes back in session at the district's approximately 900 schools,* cafeterias are working overtime to churn out the dessert for parent meetings, administrative committees and staff events.
 Okay, not literally overtime because it'd be way too expensive to pay staffers time-and-a-half just to bake cake (hyperbole!), but people really, really, really love the stuff.